Sheep-y/Attack-Improvement-Mod/README.md

 >
 > When true, called shot weight will be fixed if it is detected to have been squared.
 >
 > This happens to some saves and the cause is unknown.
+For me it happened after a game patch.
-> It is unlikely to be caused by this mod, and certainly can't be fixed by disabling this mod.
+> It is unlikely to be caused by this mod, and certainly can't be fixed by removing this mod.
+> This mod changes the weight on the fly and does not change save data;
-> Restarting the mission will restore the weight to normal.
+> without this mod, restarting the mission will restore the weight to normal.
 <br>

 > Setting: `MechCalledShotMultiplier`  (0 to 1024.0, default 0.33)